AaronTheITGuy/Project-Azazel/README.md

 - ASRock B760 Pro RS/D4
 - RTX 3070
 - 48GB DDR4 RAM
-- 8TB of HDD storage, single redundancy (similar to RAID 5)
+- 8TB of HDD storage, single redundancy (similar to RAID 5), XFS filesystem
-- 500GB of NVMe storage for array caching in a mirrored configuration (similar to RAID 1)
+- 500GB of NVMe storage for array caching in a mirrored configuration (similar to RAID 1) BTRFS filesystem
-- 240GB of mirrored sata SSD storage for the boot drive
+- 240GB of mirrored sata SSD storage for the boot drive, ZFS filesystem
 - SFP+ NIC for 10Gbps transfer speeds directly connected to my main PC (via M.2 to PCIe riser cable)
 - LSI SAS 9300-8i HBA for reliable high speed reads/writes to and from the array